versx/ChuckDeviceController/README.md

 - User and access management system
   - 2FA capability
   - 3rd party authentication for Discord, GitHub, and Google accounts as well as local accounts
-- Separate device controller, proto parser & data upsert service, and webhook relay service to load balance across multiple machines if needed or desired
+- Separate device controller, proto parser & data upsert service as well as a webhook relay service to load balance across multiple machines if needed or desired
-- Reusable Geofences and Circle point lists
+- Reusable Geofence and Circle point lists
 - Reusable IV lists for Pokemon IV job controller instances
 - Quality of life utilities
   - Clear Quests (by instance, geofence, or all)